codechaitu/api/README.md

 # api
-The backend API code is handled here
+The backend API code is handled here.